 While Caesars and BetMGM provide excellent sportsbook apps, we had to go with the app you can use across the entire District.
 GambetDC's app is available for Apple and Android devices, and it provides easy navigation so you can place bets quickly.
 You can also load up bets on your mobile and use a QR code to place them at your local lottery retailer that’s partnered with the sportsbook.
 In-play markets are supported with live graphics and statistics to make this an immersive sports betting app.

 Best Welcome Bonus – Caesars

-Caesars’ welcome bonus can’t be beaten for value, offering you up to $1,500 in risk-free bets.
-You can place a wager up to this amount and, if it loses, the sportsbook will give you a single free bet equal to your losing wager.
-You have 14 days to use this free bet.
-If you place a wager with your free bet and it wins, you’ll get to keep your profits as cash.
+Caesars’ welcome bonus can’t be beaten for value, offering you up to $1,2500 in bet credit.
+You can place a wager up to this amount and, if it loses, the sportsbook will give you a single bet credit equal to your losing wager.
+You have 14 days to use this credit.
+If you place a wager with your credit and it wins, you’ll get to keep your profits as cash.
 But keep in mind that this does not include the value of your stake.